First of all, congratulations on your decision to look into the subject of Yoga!

 You will notice effects for sure but stay realistic and humble; you won’t be super-flexible after one session when you haven’t been before and maybe it will take quite a while before you achieve a proper headstand.
 But fair enough because that’s already part of the game.

-The word Yoga comes from the Sanskrit word yuj, which means to connect, to unite or to unify.
+The word Yoga comes from the Sanskrit word Yuj, which means to connect, to unite or to unify.
 So, from a philosophical perspective, Yoga refers to the connection of the individual and the universal consciousness.
 From a more fleshly, practical point of view, Yoga means the balance between body, mind and emotions.

-When we first look on the physical aspects, Yoga is not about how flexible you are or how you appear on the mat.
+When we first look at the physical aspects, Yoga is not about how flexible you are or how you appear on the mat.
 It is about your interest to work patiently on your flexibility and strength in the same time and therefore being honest to yourself.
 Do it, but do not overdo it, accept where you are without judging yourself.
 Instead, focus where you want to go one day within each asana, which is the Sanskrit name for the poses in Yoga.

 Yoga is all about letting go; physically letting go of tensions and tightness and mentally letting go of fears, unhealthy memories or habits or whatever you need to let go of.

-In the long run Yoga is about letting go of negative patterns and maybe changing some ways of behaving and acting in the everyday life.
+In the long run, Yoga is about letting go of negative patterns and maybe changing some ways of behaving and acting in the everyday life.
 For example, maybe not getting too angry so fast anymore because of having learned to be more accepting or maybe being more thankful having learned to value every little progress within your practice.

 Our bodies are constantly dealing with lots of patterns and tensions, sometimes for years and years, so don’t expect to change this within a few sessions.
 The same is true of your mind by the way.
 If you can do this, you have successfully completed the first step already and regular Yoga practices will get you moving forward – physically and mentally.